zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 "Wow, they're so realistic!"
 I say.
 "I can't even tell which ones are really robots!
 In fact," I continue, "since I _can't_ tell, I'm inclined to just keep calling them all ducks; it would be pretty awkward to refer to each one as a duck-or-Anatidoid-robot."

 "But it _is_ possible to tell," you claim.
-"For example, if you get really close to one of on the Anatidoid robots, and there's not a lot of ambient noise, you can hear the gears inside, turning."
+"For example, if you get really close to one of the Anatidoid robots, and there's not a lot of ambient noise, you can hear the gears inside, turning."

 "Okay," I say, "but I _can't_ hear the gears from here.
-Since I have no way of telling the difference between ducks and Anatidoid robots without doing the more expensive evidence-gathering of cornering one in a quiet place, it makes sense for me to talk and think about these robots as being a kind of duck."
+Since I have no way of telling the difference between ducks and Anatidoid robots without doing the more expensive evidence-gathering of cornering one in a quiet place, it makes sense for me to talk and think about the robots as being a kind of duck."

 "But that's a _lie_!
 Ducks and Anatidoid robots may look and act similarly, but they're very different!
-Ducks are made of flesh, [...]
+Ducks are made of flesh and blood inside, eat organic matter, and are fated to die, whereas Anatidoid robots have a plastic interior, recharge wirelessly in the inventor's lab, and are immortal."

+"Sure," I agree.
+"And if I were interacting with these entities in a context where I wanted to minimize the expected squared error of my predictions about their internal makeup, energy sources, or ultimate fate, then I would want to make that distinction.
+But I just want to watch some cool ducks in the park, and _in the context_ of that activity, I only need to minimize the expected squared error of my predictions about appearance and behavior."

+This is the origin of the famous [_duck test_](https://en.wikipedia.org/wiki/Duck_test): if it looks like a duck, and quacks like a duck, and you can model it as a duck without making any grievous prediction errors, then it makes sense to consider it a member of the category _duck_ in the range of circumstances where your model continues to perform well.

+The features for which mimics fail to match the original need not be hidden (like a gear sound that you can't hear in a noisy park) in order for mimics to not be deceptive; they only need to be [irrelevant](https://www.lesswrong.com/posts/GSz8SrKFfW7fJK2wN/relevance-norms-or-gricean-implicature-queers-the-decoupling) in the context the category is being used.
+[Squirt guns](https://en.wikipedia.org/wiki/Water_gun) aren't guns—and are usually manufactured in unrealistic colors specifically to prevent confused with real guns—but in the context of a [water fight](https://en.wikipedia.org/wiki/Water_fight), the utterance "Don't point that gun at me" (without the [privative adjective](http://www.cogsci.ucsd.edu/~coulson/Fake/fakeguns.htm) _squirt_) is understood perfectly well.

 https://www.lesswrong.com/posts/4mEsPHqcbRWxnaE5b/typicality-and-asymmetrical-similarity

-This is the origin of the famous [_duck test_](https://en.wikipedia.org/wiki/Duck_test): if it looks like a duck, and quacks like a duck, and you can model it as a duck without making any grievous prediction errors, then it makes sense to consider it a member of the category _duck_ in the range of circumstances where your model continues to perform well.
+[mimicry is fragile: what works for some people, some recipes, doesn't let us do away with the original-mimic distinction, and that's why boundary-redrawing projects fail]

 [... vegan meat]